 You should know how to respect the limitations of your bike.
 At places, you will be required to get down and push the bike.
-Now, light bikes mean it is an advantage of its own 🙂
+Now, light bikes mean it is an advantage 🙂

-You should avoid catching up with other vehicles or bikes which means that you should drive in speed limits.
-Try to avoid riding for long hours in low gears to avoid heating engine and time to time keep taking breaks.
+You should avoid catching up with other vehicles or bikes, which means that you should drive in speed limits.
+Try to avoid riding for long hours in low gear to avoid heating engines and time to time keep taking breaks.